astronomer/docs/learn/custom-xcom-backends-tutorial.md

 import CodeBlock from '@theme/CodeBlock';
 import custom_xcom_backend_test from '!!raw-loader!../code-samples/dags/xcom-backend-tutorial/custom_xcom_backend_test.py';

-Airflow [custom XCom backends](airflow-custom-xcom-backends.md) allow you to configure where Airflow stores information that is passed between tasks using [XComs](airflow-passing-data-between-tasks.md#xcom).
 By default, Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development but has limited performance.
 For production environments, Astronomer recommends using a custom XCom backend.
+[Custom XCom backends](airflow-custom-xcom-backends.md) allow you to configure where Airflow stores information that is passed between tasks using [XComs](airflow-passing-data-between-tasks.md#xcom).

-The [Object Storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) custom XCom backend available in the [Common IO provider](https://airflow.apache.org/docs/apache-airflow-providers-common-io/stable/index.html) is the easiest way to store XComs in remote object storage solution.
+The object storage custom XCom backend available in the [Common IO provider](https://airflow.apache.org/docs/apache-airflow-providers-common-io/stable/index.html) is the easiest way to store XComs in remote object storage solution.

 This tutorial will show you how to set up a custom XCom backend using Object Storage for [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/).

-You can learn more about other options to set up custom XCom backends in the [Options for custom XCom backends in Airflow](airflow-custom-xcom-backends.md) guide.
+To learn more about other options for setting custom XCom backends, see [Options for custom XCom backends in Airflow](airflow-custom-xcom-backends.md).

 :::warning